seek-oss/sku/docs/docs/configuration.md

 This function provides a way to modify sku's Jest configuration.
 It should only be used in exceptional circumstances where a solution cannot be achieved by adjusting standard configuration options.

-Make sure {@link setupTests} definitely doesn’t cover your needs before using.
+Make sure [`setupTests`] definitely doesn’t cover your needs before using.

 Before customizing your Jest configuration, please reach out in [`#sku-support`] to discuss your requirements and potential alternative solutions.